lfoppiano/cocoa-visualisation/README.md

 > python concepts_visualisation/openalex/evaluate_keywords.py --input resources/data/openalex/sample_with_keywords

-Algorithm:
+## Algorithm 1a:

 1. Read the 3 files + the expected file
 2. Remove the confidence scores when needed and trim each list to the minimum length between the three extracting methods (e.g. if keybert extracted only 5 and the other extracted 10 keywords, we limit all to the 5 most important keywords)
 3. For each document,
     - for each method:
         - sort the keywords - search for the most similar one in the expected list (basd on sentence BERT)
         - sum the similarity score - continue, ignoring the matching expected keyword
     - calculate average for in the same method
     - sum each average similarity by method
 4. average by the number of documents (100)

-Results:
+Results @5 keywords:

 | method                 | avg. similarity |
 |------------------------|-----------------|